EccoMassimo/dotfiles/README.md

 ## Fonts

-- Install the Helv font via font-manager.
+- Install the Helv font for default font.
 (File Located in .fonts)
+- Install GNU Unifont for i3 and terminals.

 - Also install the following for emoji, and asian language support.
 `sudo pacman -S noto-fonts-emoji`